MoTTTT/podzone/docs/requirementRadio.md

 - What is your first memory of music
 - What are your top 5 favourite genres
 - Any genre you prefer not to hear?
 For more than an hour?
-- What music do you most like to listen to
+- What music do you most like to listen to at different times of the day?
 - - In the morning
 - - In the afternoon
 - - In the evening
 - - In the late evening
+- Do you ever need there to be no music?
+For how long?
 - What music do you most like making
 - Favourite musical instrument to listen to?
 - Favourite musical instrument to play?
 Did you learn to play anything, or sing, as a kid?